Russian battlecruiser Admiral Nakhimov: Reactivation

 In January 2023, it was reported that the loading of fuel and work on the power supply had begun, and that ship testing would begin later in the year.
 In February 2023, the head of United Shipbuilding Corporation Alexei Rakhmanov confirmed that testing of the ship would begin later in the year, and that the vessel is expected to return to service in 2024.
 On 30 May 2023, Sergei Shoigu announced that Admiral Nakhimov would begin sea trials before the end of 2023, with modernisation expected to be completed in 2024.
 On 13 June 2023, it was reported that the ship would begin sea trials in September 2023.
 However, on 21 June 2023, it was reported that Admiral Nakhimov would only begin sea trials in either December 2023 or May 2024, depending on how quickly modernisation work is completed.
 In late 2023, it was reported that sea trials would begin in Spring 2024.
 In June 2024, it was reported that factory sea trials would begin in the summer of 2025, and that Admiral Nakhimov would be delivered to the Russian Navy in 2026.
 In December 2024, TASS reported that the ship had begun factory sea trials.
 Its Reactor No. 1 was activated that month after being refueled, and Reactor No. 2 was activated in February 2025.

 On 18 August 2025 it was claimed by a source in the shipbuilding industry that Admiral Nakhimov had started factory sea trials in the White Sea.
 Earlier that month, the head of the All-Russian Movement to Support the Navy said that the sea trials would begin in August.
 These claims were supported by video of the ship leaving harbour under tow.

+On 1 June 2026, the Russian Ministry of Transport said that the ship had begun final sea trials.
+The ship returned to its home port of Severomorsk later that month.

+As of 2026, the ship is reported to be equipped with the Ka-27M helicopter variant.
+The Ka-27M is an extensively modernised variant of the helicopter, replacing nearly all of the original mission systems with superior sensor integration and network-centric capabilities.